Folds in the skin

 Every large fold on your body has started out as a wrinkle.

-When permanent folds first establish themselves, they pave the bottom of the crease, layer by layer, with epidermis cells.
+When permanent folds first establish themselves, they pave the bottom of the crease, coat by coat, with epidermis cells.

 It may take several years before the fold becomes plainly visible.